 If you cooked something like a stir-fry with a sticky sauce, you might need to use more water to lift any cooked-on residue.
 Blackstone recommends using only a few tablespoons of water at a time, which is why I prefer a squirt bottle over dumping large amounts of water on the griddle.

-- A small amount of water at low temperature is fine.
+-A small amount of WARM water at low temperature is fine.

-- A lot of water on a very hot griddle can warp it.
+-A lot of COLD water on a very hot griddle can warp it.

 Step #4 – Wipe It Down Again